Blog Profiles: Outdoor Learning Blogs

 P.S.
 Ever wonder how we come up with ideas for our blog profiles?
 Our handy list of industries and subjects on PR Newswire for Journalists stays top of mind.
 If you’re a blogger or journalist looking for education news, let us know.
 We can customize a newsfeed for you.

-Sandra Azzollini is Vice President, Audience at PR Newswire, where she has managed the experiential needs of users for nearly 20 years.
+Sandra Azzollini is the former Vice President, Audience at PR Newswire, where she has managed the experiential needs of users for nearly 20 years.
 In her role, Sandy oversees several of the company’s online properties, including PRNewswire.com and PR Newswire for Journalists.
 The websites have been honored with several industry awards, including two CODiEs; Bulldog Awards, Best Website; and Web Marketing Association’s Best Public Relations Website Award.